johandahlberg/piper/README.md

     # .bashrc to make sure it stays on the path after you log out.
     export PATH=$PATH:<path to install Piper bin directory>

-As Piper acts as a wrapper for several standard bioinformatics programs it requires that these are installed.
+As Piper acts as a wrapper for several standard bioinformatics programs, it requires that these are installed.
 At this point it requires that the following programs are installed (depending somewhat on the application):

 * [bwa](http://bio-bwa.sourceforge.net/) 0.7.5a
 * [samtools](http://samtools.sourceforge.net/) 0.1.19